How to convert HTML to PDF: 10 best tools compared

 - User interaction — Allows for annotations and other interactive features.

-- Extensible — Can be extended with plugins to support HTML rendering, additional fonts, and more.
+- Extensible — Plugins add HTML rendering, extra fonts, and other features.

 - Basic styling — Offers basic styling through built-in methods and manual HTML parsing.